uchicago-dsi/textbook-datascience-1/README.md

 ## Getting Started

-### Prerequisites
+### Prerequisites (Make and Docker)

 Before you begin, you will need to have [Docker](https://docs.docker.com/get-docker/) installed on your computer.
+You will also need to have `make` installed on your computer.
+If you are using a modern mac or any linux machine this will already be installed and available via the command line.
+If you are using Windows you will need to install `wsl` and make sure that docker is available.

 ### Setup & Workflow